robson83/augustctl/README.md

 ## Install

-	npm install augustctl
+	npm install -g augustctl

 ## Configuration

 It's necessary to have an `offlineKey` and corresponding `offlineKeyOffset` that are recognized by your lock.
+These should placed in a `config.json` file, which should be in your current directory when you run `augustctl`.

 ### Android Phone (with Root)